tm-a-t/telegram-bot-handbook/en/interaction/login-widget.md

 # Telegram Login Widget

-Your site can feature a "Log in with Telegram" button.
+Your site may feature a "Log in with Telegram" button.

-Your bot will be used during the authorization.
-The log in button may be configured in such way that authorizing users will see an "Allow the bot to contact me" check box.
+The button must be linked to your bot.
+The button may be configured in such way that authorizing users will see an "Allow the bot contact me" check box.

 An alternative to Telegram Login Widget is [Login URL button](../messages/buttons), a way to authorize on a site from the Telegram app.